Dantcho-BG/YAuth/README.md

  # YAuth

-I started this project only for training and since I'm working on other projects this one is pointless.
+I started this project to train myself.
+It never got finished.

 The project was supposed to have a basic authentication system with:
 - Control Panel